influxdata/docs-v2/content/influxdb/clustered/admin/query-system-data.md

 ### system.compactor

-The `system.compaction` table contains information about compacted partition Parquet files associated with the specified database.
+The `system.compactor` table contains information about compacted partition Parquet files associated with the specified database.

 {{< expand-wrapper >}}